dejwk/janet/doc/Manual.md

 Just like with UTF-8 strings, the pointers are valid till the end of the block.

-The '&' operator may or may not copy the original string content.
+At the discretion of the underlying JNI implementation, the '&' operator may or may not copy the original string content.
 In theory, JVM is more likely to internally represent strings in a format compatible with const jchar* arrays, but don't get your hopes too high; many JVMs will still make a copy.

 ### Java APIs

-If all you need is to access individual characters or small fragments of a Java string, it may be the most efficient to simply use methods of the `String` class from your native code:
+If all you need is to access individual characters or small fragments of a Java string, it may be best to simply use methods of the `String` class as embedded expressions:

 ```Java
 public class Main {